ricardopereira/blog/_posts/2015-07-10-EN-bitrise-and-carthage.md

 Certainly, [CocoaPods](https://cocoapods.org) is a standard for 3rd party code but now we also have Carthage that give you the possibility to add dependencies and is intended to be the simplest way to add frameworks to your Cocoa application.

-It doesn't has `Carthage build` task but we have `Bash Script Runner`!
+It doesn't have `Carthage build` task but we have `Bash Script Runner`!

 Perfect, so let's do this.
 <br/>